ForestAdmin/documentation/reference-guide/actions/smart-action-examples/anonymize-users-in-bulk.md

 ---
 description: >-
-  this example shows how to bulk anonymize users
+  This example shows how to bulk anonymize users
 ---
 # Anonymize users in bulk
 As usual, you must declare the action on your collection.
-You can then implement the post action as you need.
-Here the records are simply updated in bulk through the `sequelize` ORM.

 {% code title="forest/users.js" %}
 ```javascript